 let statement succeeds because

-1 is an integer value can be pattern-matched against
+1 is an integer value that can be pattern-matched against

 the type pattern

-We can combine type patterns and named patterns to give us something that looks like a variable declaration in other languages.
+Shorthand conditional patterns often look like a variable declarations in other languages.
 In Asteroid, though, it is still just all about pattern matching.
 Consider,

 The left side of the

-let statement is a named type pattern that matches any real value, and
+let statement is a conditional pattern that matches any real value, and

 if that match is successful then the value is bound to the variable